United States Youth Cricket Association

 The United States Youth Cricket Association (USYCA) is the largest organization in the United States devoted to the promotion of the game of cricket among young people and is an Associate Member of United States of America Cricket Association.
 USYCA promotes cricket in America by donating cricket sets and instruction to schools, at no cost to the schools, through its Schools Program.
 USYCA has 60 member organizations: 21 Affiliates, which are organizations that are primarily engaged in youth cricket activities, and 39 Associates, which are organizations that support the USYCA mission, but are primarily engaged in other activities.
 USYCA is a program partner with the President's Council on Physical Fitness and Sports, and is a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.

 History

 USYCA was founded in April 2010 by Jamie Harrison, Edward Fox and Rakesh Kallem.
-The previous month, DreamCricket.com, a US-based cricket website and online retailer, had agreed to donate ten cricket sets for placement in American schools under a pilot program directed by Harrison.

 After receiving an invitation from Physical Education instructor Charles Silberman, Highland Park Elementary School in Prince George's County, Maryland became the first school to receive a cricket set from USYCA in May 2010.
 In June and July, summer camps were the beneficiaries of USYCA donations, as schools were no longer in session.
 By the end of the summer, however, the Prince George's County school system had extended a welcome to USYCA, as had schools in Baltimore City.
 In the Fall of 2010, other jurisdictions in Maryland signed on, such as Kent and Queen Anne's counties on Maryland's Eastern Shore.